awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 When working with guardrails and OUs, consider the following properties:
 + When you enable guardrails on an organizational unit, those guardrails apply to all child accounts under the OU\.
 + After you create your landing zone, all resources in your landing zone, for example, S3 buckets, are subject to guardrails\.
 + OUs created through AWS Control Tower have mandatory guardrails applied to them automatically, and other guardrails applied at the discretion of administrators\.
-In contrast, OUs created outside of an AWS Control Tower landing zone can't have guardrails applied to them\.
-These *ungoverned* OUs are not displayed in the AWS Control Tower console\.
++ OUs created outside of an AWS Control Tower landing zone don't have guardrails applied to them automatically\.
 + Accounts created through Account Factory inherit their parent OU's guardrails\.
-Accounts created outside of a landing zone do not inherit guardrails, and these *ungoverned* accounts are not displayed in the AWS Control Tower console\.
++  Accounts created outside of a landing zone do not inherit guardrails\.
++ *Unregistered* OUs are displayed in the AWS Control Tower console, but guardrails do not apply to them\.
++ *Unenrolled* accounts are displayed in the AWS Control Tower console, but guardrails do not apply to them\.

 **Exceptions to guardrails**
 + The root user and any IAM administrators in the master account can perform work that guardrails would otherwise deny\.
 This exception is intentional\.
 It prevents the master account from entering into an unusable state\.
 All actions taken within the master account continue to be tracked in the logs contained within the log archive account, for purposes of accountability and auditing\.